rfshelley/Documentation/smartapp-web-services-developers-guide/tutorial-part1.rst

 ----

-Make API Calls to the SmartApp
+Make API calls to the SmartApp
 ------------------------------

 Using whatever tool you prefer for making web requests (this example will use curl, but `Apigee <http://apigee.com>`__ is a good UI-based tool for making requests), we will call one of our SmartApp endpoints.